Creating Outdoor Spaces for Everyday Living

 • refreshing Adirondack chairs with a new coat of stain

-• updating railings and lattice
+• updating railings

 • building a window box (if I can convince someone)